Get

 6. Boredom

-Some dogs might be laying next to a door just because they’re bored.
+Some dogs might be lying next to a door just because they’re bored.
 They know that the door leads to a whole great big world, and they’re really just hoping to find something to do.

 Typically, these kinds of dogs can pace a lot or show other signs that they are feeling a little stir-crazy.

 They might also be very connected to one member of the house that is either in school or work.
-They could be out-of-their-minds bored until their favorite person comes back.
+They could be out of their minds bored until their favorite person comes back.
 Even though you think your company should be sufficient, sometimes, it’s just not the same!

 7. Eagerness or Curiosity